 Server host name

 The server host name is shown here, but it cannot be changed in this location.
-To change the server, you should open the FotOWare Plugin settings using the icon in the Windows system tray and change servers there.
+To change the server, open the FotoWare Plugin settings using the icon in the Windows system tray and change servers there.

-Make sure to use the correct URL of the FotoWare site or SAAS tenant, including the correct protocol prefix (HTTP or HTTPS).
-SAAS tenants always use HTTPS.
+Make sure to use the correct URL for the FotoWare site or SaaS tenant, including the correct protocol prefix (HTTP or HTTPS).
+SaaS tenants always use HTTPS.

-The settings panel lets users control the embed mode of the InDesign plugin.
+The user can manage the embed mode of the InDesign plugin in the settings panel.
 Two embed modes are available - Link to original and Copy to working folder.
-This setting controls whether the asset is (1) downloaded and stored in the working folder alongside the InDesign document, or (2) linked to the original asset in FotoWare.
+This setting controls whether the asset is downloaded and stored in the working folder alongside the InDesign document or linked to the original asset in FotoWare.